 With family roots in Derry city, Roisín grew up in Sheffield.
 When she was at primary school, one of her teachers commented ‘she doesn’t seem to know the difference between fact and fiction.’
 This was said in response to weekly diary entries populated by ice dragons, talking trees and the odd tornado.

 Roisín has been writing ever since.

 Nominated for a Pushcart Prize and the Forward Prize, she has been shortlisted for many international awards, including the Cúirt New Writing Prize, the Brighton Prize, the Wasafiri New Writing Prize and the Hennessy New Irish Writing Award.
 Her work has received Honorary Mentions in the Bath Short Story Award and the Fish Flash Fiction Prize.
-In 2015, Roisín was granted a Literature Bursary from the Arts Council of Ireland.
+In 2015, Roisín was awarded a prestigious Literature Bursary from the Arts Council of Ireland.

 RoisIn lives in County Meath with her family.